 Performance of our Natural Gas Distribution business segment is significantly influenced by the number of customers and energy usage per customer.
 Weather conditions can have a significant impact on energy usage, and we compare our results on a weather adjusted basis.
-During 2009 and continuing into 2010, we saw evidence that customers are seeking to reduce their energy consumption, particularly during periods of high energy prices or in times of economic distress.
-That conservation can have adverse effects on our results.
-In many of our service areas, particularly in the Houston area and in Minnesota, we have benefited from customer growth that tends to mitigate the effects of reduced consumption.
-We anticipate that this growth will continue despite recent economic downturns, though that growth may be lower than we have recently experienced in these areas.
-In addition, the profitability of these businesses is influenced significantly by the regulatory treatment we receive from the various state and local regulators who set our gas distribution rates.
+In recent years, we have seen evidence that customers are seeking to reduce their energy consumption.
+Reduced consumption can adversely affect our results.
+However, due to a stabilization of energy prices and continued economic recovery in the areas we serve, the trend toward lower usage has slowed somewhat.
+In addition, in many of our service areas, particularly in the Houston area and in Minnesota, we have benefited from growth in the number of customers that also tends to mitigate the effects of reduced consumption.
+We anticipate that this growth will continue as the regions experience a continued economic recovery.
+The profitability of our businesses is influenced significantly by the regulatory treatment we receive from the various state and local regulators who set our gas distribution rates.
 In recent rate filings, we have sought rate mechanisms that help to decouple our results from the impacts of weather and conservation, but such rate mechanisms have not yet been approved in all jurisdictions.
 We plan to continue to pursue such decoupling mechanisms in our rate filings.

 Our Field Services and Interstate Pipelines business segments are currently benefiting from their proximity to new natural gas producing regions in Texas, Arkansas, Oklahoma and Louisiana.
-Our Interstate Pipelines business segment benefited from new projects placed into service in 2009 on our Carthage to Perryville line, including a backhaul agreement due to expire in 2011.
-In our Field Services business segment, strong shale drilling activity has helped offset declines in traditional drilling activity.
+Our Interstate Pipelines business segment benefited from new projects placed into service in 2009 on our Carthage to Perryville line, including a backhaul agreement that expired in 2011.
+In our Field Services business segment, the development of shale formations has helped offset declines in production from more traditional basins.
+The recent decline in natural gas prices has contributed to reductions in drilling activity in dry gas shale formations as well, including those served by our Field Services business segment.
+Many producers have shifted their focus to liquids-rich natural gas or crude oil basins.
+A reduction in drilling activity may result in lower throughput volumes on our systems as the wells decline over time.
+However, a significant amount of the volumes gathered by systems we recently developed in shale basins such as the Haynesville and Fayetteville shales are supported by contracts with annual volume commitments, or price adjustment mechanisms that provide for minimum returns on capital deployed.
 In monitoring performance of the segments, we focus on throughput of the pipelines and gathering systems, and in the case of Field Services, on well-connects.

 Our Competitive Natural Gas Sales and Services business segment contracts with customers for transportation, storage and sales of natural gas on an unregulated basis.
 Its operations serve customers in the central and eastern regions of the United States.
 The segment benefits from favorable price differentials, either on a geographic basis or on a seasonal basis.
 While it utilizes financial derivatives to hedge its exposure to price movements, it does not engage in speculative or proprietary trading and maintains a low value at risk level, or VaR, to avoid significant financial exposures.
-Lower commodity prices and low price differentials during 2009 and 2010 adversely affected results for this business segment.
+Lower geographic and seasonal price differentials during 2010 and 2011 adversely affected results for this business segment.